Social Repose: Early career and YouTube beginnings: 2011-2014

-The Social Repose YouTube channel launched April 22, 2011, with a debut single and video, "Helium House".
+The Social Repose YouTube channel launched April 22, 2011, with a single and video, "Helium House".
 Paradise, the inaugural Social Repose EP, was announced on Facebook and debuted on Bandcamp May 2, 2011.
 Additional tracks from the album were posted to YouTube in the following days.
-Richie posted his first vlog July 9 of that year, introducing himself.
+Giese posted his first vlog July 9 of that year, introducing himself.
 Paradise was followed shortly by several additional releases also in the electronic synth pop music style.
 To support his music, Social Repose played live shows at indie clubs in and around the D.C area.
-Richie also handed out demos at popular alternative band shows, and posted all of his music online.
-For him, 2011 to 2014 consisted of "grinding every single day learning how to make music, learning how to sing, posting YouTube videos."
+Giese also handed out demos at popular alternative band shows, and posted all of his music online.

 Early Social Repose YouTube offerings consisted of original music, vlogs, music videos, and cover songs.
-He gained a little traction and was able to perform locally as an opening act for better known bands, but Richie wasn't finding music to be a self-sustaining career, so he knew he needed to try something else.
-Fascinated by the way larger-than-life characters captivate people, he considered what he as a fan would like to see at a show.
-Drawing inspiration from an artist that he loved, and from World of Warcraft characters, Richie decided that he needed something to create a compelling visual identity.
-He started out with an inexpensive feathered headpiece and some makeup, and across the next few years kept adding on elements.
-He often posted vlogs detailing the increasingly intricate aesthetic: outfits, makeup, accessories, and even wings.
-A signature look should be memorable and garner attention for his music, he reasoned, but his look wasn’t about shock value—it was about individuality and never wasting an opportunity to express himself creatively.
+He gained some traction and was able to perform locally as an opening act for better known bands, but Giese wasn't finding music to be a self-sustaining career.
+Drawing inspiration from World of Warcraft characters, Giese decided to create a compelling visual identity, including a feathered headpiece and makeup.
+Giese posted vlogs detailing the increasingly intricate aesthetic: outfits, makeup, accessories, and even wings.

 After upgrading the look, Social Repose began posting covers of songs by Warped Tour-style bands, favoring short samples so that he could easily experiment with several styles.
-He landed a tour spot opening for Blood on the Dance Floor and some dates on the Grow Wild tour, which only increased his exposure.
-Wanting to keep things fresh on his channel, he embraced the idea that approaching things traditionally makes an artist lose the spark of what compels people to follow them.
+He landed a tour spot opening for Blood on the Dance Floor and some dates on the Grow Wild tour.

-He expanded his musical offerings and continued to grow in popularity as a content creator: